SAP-samples/teched2025-AI165/exercises/ex1/README.md

    - Name it Business Partner Invoicing Agent, leave the identifier unchanged and use the following as description: "An AI Agent working with records about business partners."
    - After creation, copy the initial prompt and settings from the [template](./agent-template.md) over to your agent to get started.
    - **Add one sentence** at the start of the Additional Context section of the agent prompt.
 It should instruct the agent to always go through the records of known business partners below in the prompt first.
    - The agent needs to have at least one tool to test it in the next step.
 Click Add Tool and simply add the Calculator for now.
+Name it "Calculator" and give it the following description: "Calculator to do math".
    - <details><summary>Sentence Solution</summary>"The first step is to always go through the records of known BP below."</details>

 5. Test the agent